Current restrictions in force as part of Step 3.1 of Canberra’s Recovery Plan are outlined in the page below.

 What are my responsibilities?

-- Facilities are required to ask all patrons for their first name and phone number and record it along with the date and time they attended the venue.
-Details can be safely destroyed after 28 days.
+- Venues are required to ask all patrons for their first name and phone number and record it along with the date and time they attended the venue.
+Details should be securely destroyed after 28 days.
+Consider using the free Check In CBR app for a safe and easy way to capture these details.

 - Facilities should carefully manage the entry, exit and flow of visitors through their premises.